Deceptrax123/An-edge-sensitivity-based-gradient-attack-on-GIN-for-inductive-problems/README.md

 # Edge Sensitivity Based Gradient Attacks
 Official code of our paper "An edge sensitivity based gradient attack on graph isomorphic networks for graph classification problems" accepted in Scientific Reports.
-Link will be added after publication.
+The paper can be found <a href="https://www.nature.com/articles/s41598-025-97956-7">here</a>.

 ## Contrastive Pre-Training
 ![Diagram_1](fig_1.png)